flyteorg/flyte/rsts/concepts/catalog.rst

        Name: flyte_cached-<unique hash of the input values>
     }

-When caching an execution, Flyte propeller will:
+When caching an execution, FlytePropeller will:

 1. Create a dataset for the task.
 2. Create an artifact that represents the execution, along with the artifact data that represents the execution output.